We honor these credit cards:

 Pronghorn antelope are unique game animals, found exclusively in North America.
 Abundant throughout various areas of the West and Southwest, these animals are typical antelope in that they prefer to inhabit relatively open terrain where they can take advantage of their exceptional eyesight.
 One thing that does separate pronghorns from all other antelope species, and all other horned ungulates, is their horn structure.
 They are the only species to annually shed their horn sheath, and they are also the only animal to have a forked horn design.
 They are well known for their high-speed mobility and commonly referred to as the fastest land mammal in North America, thus making pronghorn antelope hunting an exciting and challenging experience.
 A mature buck may sport horns up to 17 inches in length but anything over 13 inches is considered desirable and most of our hunters take 14” – 15” antelope.
 They will normally weigh between 110-140 live weight.

-On your Texas pronghorn hunt, we provide you with guide (2x1), meals, and lodging.
+Wildlife Systems provides you with guide (2x1), meals, lodging, and game care.
 If you choose to upgrade to a 1x1 guide, there is an additional fee.
 Lodging is provided on the ranch in a comfortable facility and sleeping is typically based on double occupancy per bedroom.
 Our chef will provide 3 meals a day.
 No alcoholic beverages are provided, so you’ll need to bring whatever spirited drinks you wish to partake at the end of the day.
 Wildlife Systems guides skin, cape, and quarter you pronghorn antelope.
+We can either arrange for the taxidermy work at our taxidermist, who can ship the mount to you upon completion, or you can take cape/horns back with you.
+Should we have to ship your frozen cape/horns to your taxidermist, there will be a nominal service fee on top of the over-night UPS charges.
+We do not ship meat, so if you want your meat, you’ll need to take that with you.

 Hunters can expect to see an abundance of pronghorn antelope.
 Though average sizes can vary from year to year, most hunters should expect to have opportunities at pronghorn bucks with 14” – 15” horns.
 This is always a high percentage hunting opportunity, rarely below 100% success rate, so your chances are virtually assured at being able to collect a nice trophy for your game room.